Killing a Vortex: Combinatorial results

-Now an application of \autoref{lemma_orthogonalcrosses} yields the existence of a family $\mathcal{D}$ of $\frac{1}{8}\cdot8\cdot\sqrt{4t^2}=2t$ pairwise disjoint cycles, all of which have traces that separate $V(\Omega)$ from $c$ such that $\mathcal{D}$ is \hyperref[def_orthogonal]{orthogonal} to $\mathcal{Q}.$ Hence the graph consisting of the cycles of $\mathcal{D}$ together with the paths of the crosses from $\mathcal{Q}$ is a \hyperref[@attachements]{minor model} of a segregated shallow vortex grid of order $2t.$ As discussed above, the segregated shallow vortex grid of order $2t$ contains the shallow vortex grid of order $t$ as a minor and thus our proof is complete. \end{proof}
+Now an application of \autoref{@suppressed} yields the existence of a family $\mathcal{D}$ of $\frac{1}{8}\cdot8\cdot\sqrt{4t^2}=2t$ pairwise disjoint cycles, all of which have traces that separate $V(\Omega)$ from $c$ such that $\mathcal{D}$ is \hyperref[def_orthogonal]{orthogonal} to $\mathcal{Q}.$ Hence, the graph consisting of the cycles of $\mathcal{D}$ together with the paths of the crosses from $\mathcal{Q}$ is a \hyperref[@attachements]{minor model} of a shallow vortex grid of order $2t$ as desired. \end{proof}